ChiefTomato/FanControl.VUDialPlugin.Releases/README.md

         }
   - Each dial configuration section must have a unique name that corresponds to the name of the dial in VU-Server.
   - You can specify the background image to be used for each dial.
 Images should be placed in the image folder alongside the plugin.
   - You can specify the default color for each dial.
-Note, this will be overriden if DynamicLightning is set to true.
+Note, this will be overridden if DynamicLightning is set to true.

 6. Launch Fan control
   - Your dials should now appear as fan cards (controls) in the Fan Control interface.
   - For each dial (Control), create a Curve using the sensor you want as input.
 Adjust the curve and values to match your preference.
-Please refer to the [Fan Control documenation](https://getfancontrol.com/docs/) for details on this.
+Please refer to the [Fan Control documentation](https://getfancontrol.com/docs/) for details on this.
   <br><br>
 ![Fan Control view](images/fancontrol.png)